We Subjected 5 Top Garage Floor Tiles to a Week of Abuse to Find the Toughest

 Jump to Our Top Picks

 Garage floor tiles come in three different types.
-Understanding the advantages and disadvantages of each is crucial to selecting the right one for your purposes.
+Understanding the advantages and disadvantages of each is crucial to selecting the right one for the project.

 Rigid Plastic

 These hard floor tiles consist of PVC flooring plastic that’s strong enough to withstand the weight of a vehicle while resisting oil, grease, and other liquids and substances frequently found in a garage.
-Unlike softer materials, hard floor tiles can also endure the intense pressure created by a jack stand or floor jack holding up the weight of a vehicle, making them ideal for home mechanics.
-Rigid plastic floor tiles are the most expensive of the three options.
+Unlike softer materials, hard floor tiles can also endure the intense pressure created by a jack stand or floor jack holding up the weight of a vehicle.
+This makes them ideal for home mechanics.
+Rigid plastic garage floor tiles are the most expensive of the three options.

 Flexible

 Flexible garage tiles consist of high-density foam or rubber.
 These floor tiles create a cushioned work surface that’s easier on the foot and knees than hard concrete or a rigid floor tile.
 This makes them a good option for garages that function as workshops.
 While they are durable enough to support the weight of a vehicle, they may not last as long as rigid materials.
-Although foam offers the best cushioning, it’s more likely to tear or rip under the weight of a metal jack or if a wheeled tool cart is rolled across it.
+Although foam offers the best cushioning, it’s more likely to tear or rip under the weight of a metal jack or the friction of a wheeled tool rolling across it.
 Rubber, which is typically made from recycled tires, may not offer as much shock absorption, but it’s much more durable.
 It’s also significantly more expensive than foam.

 Peel and Stick

-Flexible and rigid garage floor tiles both use an interlocking design that connects the tiles to each other and holds them in place on the floor.
-Peel-and-stick tiles have an adhesive backing that attaches each individual tile to the garage floor.
-Since this design does not have interlocking edges, it creates a cleaner look than flexible or rigid garage tiles.
-These tiles consist of thin polyvinyl, so they don’t provide much shock absorption.
-They can also be tricky to install as each tile needs to be properly squared to the room while being installed to ensure all the tiles line up.
+Flexible and rigid garage floor tiles both use an interlocking design that connects the tiles and holds them in place on the floor.
+Peel-and-stick tiles have an adhesive backing that attaches directly to the garage floor.
+Since this garage floor tile style does not have interlocking edges, it creates a cleaner look than flexible or rigid garage tiles.
+But these tiles consist of thin polyvinyl, so they don’t provide much shock absorption.
+They can also be tricky to install as each tile needs to be properly squared to the room to ensure all the tiles line up, and on a garage floor this can be difficult.

 Size